Are You Concerned You May Have Rats in Your in Your Attic or Home?

-Are you worried you may have rats, mice or other small rodents in your Los Angeles or Orange County home or attic?
+Are you worried you may have rats, mice or other small rodents in your Los Angeles County or Northern Orange County home or attic?
 In Southern California, mice are more prevalent in rural areas, so you are most likely seeing a juvenile rat or a black rat / roof rat in your home.
 Check out Versa-Tech Pest Managements top tips for what to look for.

-Black Rats, more commonly known as Roof Rats, found in Los Angeles, Orange County, California and surrounding communities are fantastic climbers.
+Black Rats, more commonly known as Roof Rats, found in San Dimas, Los Angeles, Orange County, California and surrounding communities are fantastic climbers.
 They can take advantage of an overhanging tree, a patio cover, power lines, utility lines or even the ruff stucco and climb straight up the wall to get into your attic.

 Once in your attic, rats will begin to take up harborage.
 That harborage can consist of breeding and nesting, gnawing, and digging, eating and play.
 These activities can cause some commotion and make some noises.
 Scratching, digging, and ‘walking’ or ‘running’ sounds along the celling areas are the standard indications.